Pilcher v Rawlins

 Pilcher v Rawlins (1872) LR 7 Ch App 259 is a decision of the English Court of Appeal in relation to the rights of the beneficiaries under a trust against a bona fide third party purchaser for value of the trust property.

 The Court of Appeal overruled the Master of the Rolls and held that the third party purchasers acquired legal title to the property free of the interests of the beneficiaries.
-This is probably the earliest recorded case in English law where the court explicitly applied the rule that a bona fide purchaser for value without notice (or "equity's darling") takes free of any equitable interest in the property of which they were unaware, although even within the case report itself they refer to the principle as a long standing one.
+It may be the earliest recorded case in English law where the court explicitly applied the rule that a bona fide purchaser for value without notice (or "equity's darling") takes free of any equitable interest in the property of which they were unaware, although even within the case report itself they refer to the principle as longstanding.

 Facts

 In 1830 the settlor, Jeremiah Pilcher, transferred certain property to three trustees on trust for himself for life and then his children by his first marriage thereafter.
 In 1851 the trust loaned £8,373 to Robert Rawlins (a solicitor) on the strength of a mortgage granted by Rawlins over a property at Whitchurch, Hampshire.
 Under the law at the time, this involved Rawlins conveying title to the property to the trustees, subject to the proviso that they would transfer it back when the loan was repaid.

 By 1856 two out of the three appointed trustees had died, and the sole remaining trustee was W.H.
 Pilcher.
 William Humphrey Pilcher and Rawlins "connived" (in the words of the Lord Chancellor) a scheme.
 William Humphrey Pilcher transferred title to the Whitchurch property back to Rawlins even though he had not repaid the loan.
 Rawlins then mortgaged the same property to the trustees of another trust: Stockwell and Lamb, conveying legal title to the land into their names in consideration of a loan of £10,000.
 Stockwell and Lamb were unaware of the prior mortgage and the rights of the first trust in favour of Jeremiah Pilcher and his children.
-William Humphrey Pilcher and Rawlins then basically split the £10,000 equally, and left the title to the land with Stockwell and Lamb.
+William Humphrey Pilcher and Rawlins then split the £10,000 equally, and left the title to the land with Stockwell and Lamb.

 When the fraud was uncovered, Jeremiah Pilcher and his children filed suit against W.H.
 Pilcher, Rawlins, Stockwell and Lamb.
 Stockwell and Lamb averred that they had good title to the land at Whitchurch as they were bona fide purchasers for value of a legal estate without notice.

 The case came before the Master of the Rolls, Lord Romilly, at first instance, and he held that the 1851 mortgage prevailed and that Jeremiah Pilcher and his children were the beneficiaries of it, and Stockwell and Lamb's title to the land was subject to it.
 Stockwell and Lamb appealed.